chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![JavaScript Code to test](docs/testing/javascript/testing-jshint-code.webp)
 ![JShint test result](docs/testing/javascript/testing-jshint-result.webp)

 ***

 ### Python

 Code Institutes *[PEP8](https://pep8ci.herokuapp.com/)* linter was used to test the Python files.
-The table below shows the pages tested and their result, all pages are **error free** in the final deployment.
+The table below shows the pages tested and their result, all pages are **error-free** in the final deployment.

 ![Code Institute's Python linter](docs/testing/python/ci-python-linter.webp)

 | Page                   | `kitchentales` |  `recipes`   |